-Just what the doctor ordered: Despite physical distancing requirements due to the current pandemic, nine minutes a day is all you need to prepare your body for repetitive motions with purposeful stretches.
+Just what the doctor ordered: Nine minutes a day is all you need to prepare your body for repetitive motions with purposeful stretches.

 Stretches are mistakenly regarded as unimportant and may be dismissed if a crew is in a rush to work on a project.
 This is especially true if employees’ generic stretching program doesn’t seem useful for preparing them for the day.
 However, a three-minute stretching routine in the morning, afternoon, and evening (total of nine minutes in the day) is beneficial in a number of ways, including improved mobility, better job performance, and reduced risk of injury.
 This is especially true when the stretches are tailored to the day’s activities.

-That’s why Bio Health Management, Inc. (BHMI) works directly with clients to build quick yet beneficial daily craft-specific stretching programs and resources for individual employees.
+That’s why Bio Health Care works directly with clients to build quick yet beneficial daily craft-specific stretching programs and resources for individual employees.
 We also take the time to educate on each stretch’s benefits and how to build a personalized stretching routine.

 Educating individuals on quick craft-specific stretching programs builds autonomy and personal accountability while properly preparing employees for their job demands.